 How do hold backs work and how do you minimize them?

-A hold back is a portion of the purchase price withheld after close — typically 5% to 20% — that is paid out only to the extent post-close losses do not consume it.
-Client losses, employee departures, revenue declines, and legal findings all get deducted from the hold back amount before you receive the balance.
-You minimize hold backs by reducing the risk factors that create them — particularly client concentration, owner dependency, and leadership thinness — through systematic preparation work before going to market.
+A hold back is a portion of the purchase price withheld after close — typically 5% to 20% — paid out only to the extent post-close losses do not consume it.
+You minimize hold backs by reducing the risk factors that create them — particularly client concentration, owner dependency, and leadership thinness — through preparation work before going to market.

 About Scott Sylvan Bell